Made by Rune Andersen @ Copenhagen, Denmark

 Debug your MarTech stack in real time

-Monitor every event, inspect consent states, control GTM containers, and trace script dependencies across 400+ platforms — right inside Chrome DevTools.
+Monitor every event, inspect consent states, control GTM containers, and trace script dependencies across 500+ platforms — with optional AI insights, right inside Chrome DevTools.

 Everything you need to debug tracking